 Neither Banzai nor its sponsoring partners make any warranties or representations as to the accuracy, applicability, completeness, or suitability for any particular purpose of the information contained herein.
 Banzai and its sponsoring partners expressly disclaim any liability arising from the use or misuse of these materials and, by visiting this site, you agree to release Banzai and its sponsoring partners from any such liability.
 Do not rely upon the information provided in this content when making decisions regarding financial or legal matters without first consulting with a qualified, licensed professional.

 Oversight and Accountability

-Our Board of Directors and Executive Team are actively engaged in our Environmental, Social and Governance ("ESG") strategy.
-Our ESG Committee, a group of cross-functional senior leaders, leads our program and provides regular updates to the Board.
+Our Board of Directors and Executive Team are actively engaged in our sustainability strategy.
+Our Sustainability Committee, a group of cross-functional senior leaders, leads our program and provides regular updates to the Board.
 As our strategy develops, we are committed to providing additional reporting and transparency on this webpage and other key documents, as appropriate.